Munyabelden/Decode_Morse_Code/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/Munyabelden/Database_From_Diagram/issues).
+Feel free to check the [issues page](https://github.com/Munyabelden/Decode_Morse_Code/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project give and a star and follow.
+If you like this project give it a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to the PostgreSQL community and Microverse
+I would like to thank Ruby documentation and Microverse

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/Munyabelden/Database_From_Diagram/blob/develop/LICENSE) licensed.
+This project is [MIT](https://github.com/Munyabelden/Decode_Morse_Code/blob/develop/LICENSE) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>